jpedro/jpedro.github.io/thoughts.md

 Sometimes I wonder how much music or how many songs connect to us at a deeper level because they resemble sounds we hear in the womb.

 Can you see in there?
-No. Can you touch?
-Probably but not much room to flex.
-Can you smell?
-Probably not.
+No. Can you smell?
+Doubt.
+Can you touch?
+Not much room to flex.
 Can you taste?
-Probably not.
+Also not much in there.

-Most if not all external stimuli must come through sound.
+Most, if not all, external stimuli must come through sound.

 Just think.
 In total darkness, floating in that warm sensory-deprived amniotic universe.
 It has be the ultimate ASMR experience.